redrillhq/redrill/README.md

 ## Trusting the verifier

-A verifier you can't trust is worse than none.
+A verifier that can't be trusted is worse than none.
 On every change the test suite runs, including real-engine drills in throwaway containers.
 Some of those tests feed Redrill deliberately broken backups that are byte-perfect but semantically dead (for example, an empty-but-valid gzip, a dump of the wrong database, or a stale snapshot), and the build fails unless it flags each one.

 ## Feedback

 Redrill is under active development.
-Bug reports and ideas are welcome through issues, especially which backup tools you'd want supported next.
+Bug reports and ideas are welcome through issues, especially which backup tools should be supported next.